LuiseFreese/blog/digital-clutter-time.md

 * go over your calendar and get rid of jour fixes and similar events, that don't support these goals
 * eliminate as well meetings that are usually poorly prepared , lack of an agenda or tend to go over time

 What are your strategies to feel connected and get work done?
+How do you plan your days, weeks, months?
+Or do you more have that feeling, that other plan work for you?
+How do you perceive that in terms of sovereignty and being in control and charge?
+Curious to learn what you think, please let me know.